 Do I Recommend ProWritingAid?

-But aside from these slight issues, ProWritingAid is an excellent grammar checker — especially at such a low cost.
+But aside from that issue, ProWritingAid is an excellent grammar checker — especially at such a low cost.